So you want to make your own skincare products?

 Always store your homemade skincare products in opaque and air tight containers.
 I like to use small dispensing bottles and tubes as they help avoid bacterial contamination.

 That’s not all.
-Even if you’re packaging your homemade skincare products properly, make sure you’re storing them in a cool and dark place, like your fridge.
-Leave the under hot sunlight or near your radiator and the heat will spoil them faster.
+Even if you’re packaging your own homemade skincare products properly, make sure you’re storing them in a cool and dark place, like your fridge.
+Leave them under hot sunlight or near your radiator and the heat will spoil them faster.

-How do you prepare and store your homemade skincare products?
+How do you make and store your own skincare products?
 Share your thoughts in the comments below.

 Take The Guesswork Out Of Skincare Shopping